Accurate and Efficient Structural Ensemble Generation of Macrocyclic Peptides using Internal Coordinate Diffusion: Introduction

-Several key challenges hinder fast and effective macrocycle conformer generation: 1) Macrocyclic peptides exhibit diverse molecular structures and chemical modifications, including varying ring size, stereochemistry, \textit{N}-methylation, and more~\citep{Kamenik2018-ui}.
+Several key challenges hinder fast and effective macrocycle structure generation: 1) Macrocyclic peptides exhibit diverse molecular structures and chemical modifications, including varying ring size, stereochemistry, \textit{N}-methylation, and more~\cite{Kamenik2018-ui}.
 Their structural diversity, along with the increased number of rotatable bonds, results in a vast conformational space that is considerably more expensive to sample computationally.
 2) Macrocycles are subject to complex non-linear constraints due to ring closure.
-The atomic positions, angles, and dihedrals of the macrocycle backbone are highly interdependent, and additional complex intramolecular interactions make this process inherently difficult to model~\citep{Watts2014-no}.
-3) Experimental X-ray and NMR structures for macrocycles are lacking ($\sim10^3$) in comparison to small molecules ($\sim10^6$ in the Cambridge Structural Database~\citep{Groom2016-us}) and proteins ($\sim10^5$ in the Protein Data Bank~\citep{Berman2000-wt}).
+The atomic positions, angles, and dihedrals of the macrocycle backbone are highly interdependent, and additional complex intramolecular interactions make this process inherently difficult to model~\cite{Watts2014-no}.
+3) Experimental X-ray and NMR structures for macrocycles are lacking ($\sim$\num{e3}) in comparison to small molecules ($\sim$\num{e6} in the Cambridge Structural Database~\cite{Groom2016-us}) and proteins ($\sim$\num{e5} in the Protein Data Bank~\cite{Berman2000-wt}).
 The scarcity of available experimental data has made it difficult to integrate observational data to improve structural predictions or train machine learning-based approaches.
 Together, the vast conformational space combined with limited data make modeling and sampling of macrocycles not only conceptually challenging, but technically challenging due to computational cost.
-Approaches that can accurately generate diverse conformations at scale would dramatically improve our ability to rationally design and optimize macrocycles.
+Existing approaches cannot accurately generate diverse and accurate conformational ensembles at a scale necessary to accelerate and enable macrocycle design.